 About

 I’m Leonel Castañeda, a Platform / DevOps engineer.
+I like working where infrastructure, software, and people meet.

 Currently